-The school may ask for voluntary contributions for the benefit of the school or any school activities.
-However, if an activity cannot be funded without voluntary contributions, the headteacher will make this clear to parents at the outset and will also make it clear to parents that there is no obligation to make any contribution.
+Nothing in legislation prevents a school governing body or local authority from asking for voluntary contributions for the benefit of the school or any school activities.
+However, if the activity cannot be funded without voluntary contributions, the governing body or head teacher should make this clear to parents at the outset.
+The governing body or head teacher must also make it clear to parents that there is no obligation to make any contribution.

+It is important to note that no child should be excluded from an activity simply because his or her parents are unwilling or unable to pay.
 If insufficient voluntary contributions are raised to fund a visit, then it must be cancelled.

-No child will ever be excluded from an activity simply because his or her parents are unwilling or unable to pay.
+Schools must make sure that they make this clear to parents.
 If a parent is unwilling or unable to pay, their child must still be given an equal chance to go on the visit.
 Schools should make it clear to parents at the outset what their policy for allocating places on school visits will be.

-When making requests for voluntary contributions to the school funds, parents will not be pressurised into paying as it is voluntary and not compulsory.
-We will not send colour coded letters to parents as a reminder to make payments into the school funds.
-Nor will we send direct debit or standing order mandates when requesting contributions.
+When making requests for voluntary contributions to the school funds, parents must not be made to feel pressurised into paying as it is voluntary and not compulsory.
+Schools should avoid sending colour coded letters to parents as a reminder to make payments into the school or maintenance funds.
+Schools should also ensure that direct debit or standing order mandates are not sent to parents when requesting for contributions.